The eFRED package makes it easy to import any

 function can be used to search for various series.
 The example below

-searches for series based on the query "unemployment"
+searches for series based on the query "unemployment".
+The

 parameters.
 In this case, search is limited to only the top three